 Any pan with Teflon or "nonstick" coating — especially if scratched, chipped, or showing worn patches.
 Replace immediately.

 Cast iron, enameled cast iron, stainless steel, or ceramic-coated pans.
-All are chemically inert and release zero microplastics.
+All are chemically inert and release zero microplastics — see how the three stack up on safety, durability, and everyday cooking in our cast iron vs stainless steel vs ceramic comparison.

 The most cost-effective swap on this list.
 Pre-seasoned, virtually indestructible, works on all heat sources including induction.
 The seasoning layer actually gets better with use.
 Handles high heat better than any nonstick.